tkhq/qos/docs/testing-harness-spec.md

 The second option is useful for macOS or CI compatibility, but it should be clearly labeled as lower fidelity than native-host QEMU.
-Docker results should not be treated as evidence that EIF/init/vsock behavior is correct.
+Docker results should not be treated as evidence that QEMU rootfs/init behavior is correct.

 ## Vivo/TVC Runner